 Gulls and Terns

 Terns are seabirds related to gulls, and with an obvious similarity, but usually they are more slender, with long narrow bills, and frequently (but not always) possessing a heavily forked tail.
 Many species may be seen in Florida, either on the coast or inland, and these include the Royal Tern, the Common Tern, Forster's Tern, the Sandwich Tern, the Roseate Tern, and the very small Least Tern, All of these species are predominantly white or pale grey in plumage, but may be distinguished from each other by such characteristics as body size, wing colour, shape of tail, bill and leg colour, and habitat.
 One other species is really quite different - as its name suggests, the Black Tern has a much darker plumage (darkest in the breeding season).
-To cover all these terns in detail is beyond the scope of this web page, so the interested reader is directed to the references at the end of the page.
+To cover all these terns in detail is beyond the scope of this article, so the interested reader is directed to the references at the end of the page.

-If the number of species of gulls and terns in Florida is too considerable to be covered in detail on this page, then that is certainly also true of the small shoreline waders.
+If the number of species of gulls and terns in Florida is too considerable to be covered in detail here, then that is certainly also true of the small shoreline waders.
 Waders - as the name would suggest - are those species of shorebirds which habitually wade in very shallow water.
 The long Florida coastline is a particularly rich environment for such birds to inhabit and the species of plovers, godwits, sandpipers, phalaropes, stilts and turnstones which can be seen here numbers several dozen.
 Unfortunately, many of these species are very similar in appearance, and many are small and difficult to photograph.
 Readers are advised to obtain a field guide, or visit various websites devoted to these species, to note the characteristics and visual differences between the various kinds.

 It has always been my opinion that whatever one's interests in going on vacation, the more one sees and the more that one discovers about the vacation destination, the richer the experience and the more satisfying the memories will be.
 This is certainly true of Florida.
 The typical pleasure reason for travelling to Florida is to enjoy the theme parks, and maybe the beaches and the golf courses.